Olddude/open-webui/PIPELINE_DEBUG_GUIDE.md

-# How to Debug the Recipe RAG Pipeline
+# How to Debug the Recipe RAG Function

 ## Breakpoint Location

-Your breakpoint is at line 72 in `workspace/pipelines/recipe_rag_pipeline.py`:
+Your breakpoint is at line 72 in `workspace/functions/recipe_rag_function.py`:

 ```python
 self.recipe_data_cache: Dict[str, List[Dict]] = {}  # Line 72